miakomi/slices/README.md

 Slices tools is a module written in Golang that facilitates working with slices in Golang.

 ## Features:
-•Search a numbers in slice (support int and float32)
+•Search a numbers in slice (support int/uint and float32/64)

 •Reverse slices